 - To provide timely access to care, arrange for interpreting services at the time appointments are made.

-- Find additional information and resources on serving patients with limited English proficiency, contact Sharp Health Plan at 858.499.8300, toll-free at 800.359.2002 or email us at firstname.lastname@example.org
+- To find additional information and resources on serving patients with limited English proficiency, contact Sharp Health Plan Provider Relations by phone at 1-858-499-8330 or by email at firstname.lastname@example.org.

 Additional language assistance program information